JulieRauer/Questionnaire/Questionnaire_After.md

 28. Did you enjoy using this feature?

-	Circle: 1 - a lot, 3 - okay, 5 - not at all
+	Circle: 1 - it's great, 2 - liked it a lot 3 - okay, 4 - might use it, 5 - not at all

 	<pre>1	2	3	4	5 <pre>